adamisom/energy-recommender/README.md

 ## 🤝 Contributing

 This is an MVP implementation.
-See `docs/FUTURE_WORK.md` for 23 post-MVP enhancements and known limitations.
+See the [Future Work](#-future-work) section above for post-MVP enhancements.

 ---